 The cost of prescription glasses in Malaysia can be expensive, but they’re still more economical than contact lenses in the long run, so it’s worth investing in a pair (or two) so you get to save money in the long run.

 However, that doesn’t mean there’s no way to reduce the cost.
 In this article, I’ve compiled three methods to save money on your prescription glasses in Malaysia, both offline (aka at shops) and where to buy glasses online, if you’re really on a budget.

 - This guide works best for low-to-medium-strength prescription glasses.
 For complicated cases*, it might be harder – but not impossible! – to get glasses at this price.

-- If you’re on a tight budget, you can be excused for prioritising price.
-But if you have more to spare, it’s ok to not look for the best possible deal.
-Prioritise your eye health, there’s a difference between being frugal and cheap
+- It’s understandable to prioritise price if you’re on a tight budget, but if you have more to spare, it’s ok to not look for the best possible deal.
+Prioritise your eye health and invest in a high-quality pair and reputable service – there’s a difference between being frugal and cheap

 - Don’t expect branded frames.
 Who cares for branded frames anyway, look for quality not necessarily brand.

 *Complicated cases: suffer from both short and far-sightedness, have astigmatism, very high power, etc

 With those in mind, here we go.

 Method #1: Buy them from optical shops during promo

 You’ve seen this, so this tip is hardly a surprise.
 Many optical shops around Malaysia offer basic prescription glasses for RMxx (usually ending with RM8 for some reason).
 This is also a great way to get a professional eye exam – it’s typically included in the package.